FRI Phase 2 Specific Questions

 What are the eligibility requirements in order to apply?

-- You conduct business involving the harvest, transportation (>50% of revenue from forestry operations), or processing of forest products utilizing Maine timber
+- You conduct business involving the harvest, transportation (>50% of revenue from forestry operations), or processing of forest products utilizing timber, or you have developed a process or technology that could mitigate the damage to the Maine Forestry industry caused by the pandemic.

 How much funding can a company request?

-We expect a large number of applications, and the total funding requested will exceed the funds available for Phase 1 of the Forestry Recovery Initiative.
-Our goal is to ensure that all eligible applicants receive a meaningful amount of recovery funding.
+We expect a significant number of applications, and the total funding requested may exceed the $14M available.
+Our goal is to ensure that funding is awarded to the strongest proposals as judged by the review committee.
 Award size will be determined by:

-- Quality of proposed plans to address the negative economic impacts caused by the pandemic
+- Quality/scoring of proposed plans to address negative economic impacts caused by the pandemic within the Maine forestry industry.

 What qualifies as a “negative impact of the pandemic”?

-- Supply chain disruptions that caused a reduction in production or revenue
+- Supply chain disruptions which caused a reduction in production or revenue

 - Worker unavailability